1. Help Center

 • For example, an objective "Net positive impact on the environment" can be shared between the Corporate Plan as well as the Operations, Supply chain, and Manufacturing Plans.

-Contributing objectives are those that are linked to a parent objective and contribute to the parent objective's success.
+Contributing objectives are those that are attached to a parent objective and contribute to the parent objective's success.

 • They connect the efforts of different plans or teams and establish one-to-many relationships that impact health tracking.